gocloudLa/terraform-aws-wrapper-identity-center/README.md

 ## ⚠️ Important Notes
 - **ℹ️ Enable Service:** The AWS Identity Center service must be enabled, before using the module
+- **ℹ️ SSO Sync Lambda Deployment:** It is normal for the ssosync Lambda function to attempt deployment multiple times during the initial setup.
+This occurs because the Lambda package is automatically downloaded from the internet and built, which may require multiple attempts to complete successfully.